A few days ago I received this tweet:

 Now, 5% of you watched my videos on the PearsonITCertification website.
 Pearson is my publisher, and they actually are an ATO, and they have the ability to sell vouchers!
 WHEEEE!
 So now you might be thinking, “Great!
 So why don’t we all just buy the videos and the exam voucher from PearsonITCertification.com?
 That’s perfect!”
 And the reason is, not enough people think to go there for video training.
 If only 5% of the people who bought my videos bought them from Pearson, that means we have to somehow market to 95% of the universe to get the word out.
 Pearson doesn’t believe that the amount of money we’d have to spend on marketing to get those 95% of people to buy the videos from Pearson would make the investment worth it.
 So here we are.

-So, until Axelos changes their mind or makes an exception for “little guys” like me, I have no way to comply with Axelos’ rules.
+So, until Axelos changes their mind, there’s no way to provide streaming videos through Safari / O’Reilly.
 And I absolutely want to comply (and must comply) with their rules.
+They’re good rules.

 If anything changes, I’ll let you know.
-Until then, I will sit here and be really, really sad.
+Until then, I will focus on consulting, and providing training as a subcontractor for other ATOs.

 And now you know the rest of the story!